NicolasMuras/NicolasMuras/README.md

 <h1>Python Developer | Automation Tester </h1>

 Hello world!
-I'm Nicolas Muras, an autodidact Python & C++ programmer with 3 years of experience of work desktop apps 🌝
+I'm Nicolas Muras, an autodidact Python & C++ programmer with 3 years of experience in work with desktop apps 🌝

 <!--
 **NicolasMuras/NicolasMuras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.